-For the other qualifying events (divorce of the employee/retiree resulting in the spouse or a child losing eligibility for coverage), a COBRA election will be available to you only if you notify and provide the appropriate forms to the ExxonMobil Benefits Service Center or ExxonMobil COBRA Administration within 60 days after the later of (1) the date of the qualifying event or (2) the date on which the qualified beneficiary loses (or would lose) coverage under the terms of the Plan as a result of the qualifying event.
+For the other qualifying events (divorce of the employee/retiree resulting in the spouse or a child losing eligibility for coverage), a COBRA election will be available to you only if you notify the ExxonMobil Benefits Service Center or ExxonMobil COBRA Administration within 60 days after the later of (1) the date of the qualifying event or (2) the date on which the qualified beneficiary loses (or would lose) coverage under the terms of the Plan as a result of the qualifying event.
 Current employees, retirees or survivors may give notice of qualifying events by logging onto ExxonMobil Benefits located on the Employee Connect intranet site.
-(Effective February 1, 2022, the internal EDA site has been retired, so all changes and notices of qualifying events from current or former employees should be made through the ExxonMobil Benefits Service Center, where forms are also available.)

 Election of COBRA

 Each qualified beneficiary will have an independent right to elect COBRA.
 Covered employees and spouses (if the spouse is a qualified beneficiary) may elect COBRA on behalf of all qualified beneficiaries, and parents may elect COBRA on behalf of their children.
 Any qualified beneficiary for whom COBRA is not elected within the 60-day election period specified in the Plan’s COBRA election notice WILL LOSE HIS OR HER RIGHT TO ELECT COBRA.